lubot1/HTTP5101Assignment5/README.md

 This project uses the Model View Controller architecture to create a dynamic webpage that is connected to a mySql database.
 This separates different responsibilities to different files in this repository.
 The model files creates classes which allow us to _model_ the type of data that will passed between functions, Views are the dynamically rendered html pages that display the data within the server, and the controllers _control_ the url routing around our website, along with the functions we use to interface with the mySql database.
+## References
+Update functionality designed while referencing Christine Bittle's Learning C# for Web Development part 16 [https://youtu.be/o1ax8rvlFMQ].

+Materials were referenced on December 16th 2020.
+I used this video to determine how to add in update functionality to my application.
+I built upon my previous assignment to add this functionality.